NextGenSoftwareUK/zypherpunk/README.md

 ## Overview

-The **Zypherpunk Wallet** is a privacy-first wallet solution built on the OASIS platform.
+The **Zypherpunk Wallet** is a comprehensive privacy-first wallet solution built on the OASIS platform.
 It provides a unified interface for managing assets across multiple privacy-focused blockchains, with built-in support for private bridges, stablecoin minting, and advanced privacy features.

 **Built for:** [Zypherpunk Hackathon](https://zypherpunk.xyz/) (Nov 12 - Dec 1, 2025)

 ## Why This Solution Matters

+We've built infrastructure that solves critical problems in the privacy-first, cross-chain DeFi ecosystem.
+Our solution doesn't just address hackathon requirements—it creates the foundation for the future of private finance.

-### 1. Solving Provider Ecosystem Fragmentation
+### Solving Provider Ecosystem Fragmentation

 **The Problem:**
 - Every blockchain ecosystem lives in isolation